Homeowners Insurance: What It Is, Cost And Coverage

 A Financial Safety Net

 Homeowners insurance can help prevent financial destruction.
 One incident that causes damage destruction or loss could force you into debt, wipe out your savings and hurt your credit.
-With homeowners insurance, you only have to pay your deductible and your insurance takes care of the rest – up to the max.
+With homeowners insurance, you only have to pay your deductible and the rest is taken care of – up to the max.

 Peace Of Mind